Klink5D/biome-shiny/README.md

-# meta-shiny
+# biome-shiny
-##  A Shiny R app for metagenomics analysis, built around the "microbiome" package
+##  A Shiny R app for microbiome analysis, built around the "microbiome" package

 In essence, this app is a student project designed to create a semi or fully-automatic, easy to use pipeline, that could potentially be used by people with little knowledge of coding or bioinformatics.

-It also serves as a way for me to further my own knowledge on the creation of pipelines, metagenomics analyses, the Shiny library for R and the R language as a whole.
+It also serves as a way for me to further my own knowledge on the creation of pipelines, microbiome analyses, the Shiny library for R and the R language as a whole.

 *What it can do right now:*